 Losing access to a grandchild can have a negative impact on both the grandparent and the child.
 Unfortunately, this is often the case when parents choose to divorce.
 If you are struggling to maintain a meaningful role in your grandchild’s life, it is vitally important to learn and understand your rights under Washington state law.
-Speak to a dedicated and knowledgeable family law attorney at Twyford Law Office today during a free initial consultation by calling (509) 327-0777 or contacting us online.
+Speak to a dedicated and knowledgeable Spokane family lawyer at Twyford Law Office today during a free initial consultation by calling (509) 327-0777 or contacting us online.

 Why Twyford Law Office is the Right Choice for You

 Our more than 40 years of combined experience allows us to provide you with trusted professional legal services for any family law matter you are facing.

 We understand how close to your heart and important issues related to grandparents’ rights might be, and we will get you the results you deserve.